 Discover the vibrant contemporary art in Dublin’s Cultural Quarter.

-This 30 minute curator-led tour is a great introduction and a unique opportunity to gain insight into these exhibitions and organisations in a relaxed outdoor environment.
-Afterwards you will be free to enjoy the afternoon viewing these exhibitions at your own pace.
+This 45 minute tour is a great introduction to the arts in Temple Bar.
+Led by friendly curators and staff, enjoy a unique opportunity to gain insight into these exhibitions and organisations in a relaxed outdoor environment.
+Afterwards you will be free to enjoy the afternoon, viewing these exhibitions at your own pace.

 We'll meet on Wednesday 6 October 2021 at 2pm outside Temple Bar Gallery + Studios.
 Book a spot and be introduced to our vibrant contemporary arts organisations and community.